nmshafie1993/Coursera_ml_python/README.md

 ![alt text](https://github.com/nmshafie1993/Coursera_ml_python/blob/master/gender%20vs%20age.png)<br>

 # Model Building
 Using encoding approach, the categorical data has been transformed to dummy data.
-Then, the most
+The data have been splitted into train and tests sets with a test size of 20%.
+Then, the most important features has been kept.
+Using the training set, 4 different models has been built based on K Nearest Neighbor(KNN), Decision Tree, Support Vector Machine, and Logistic Regression.

+# Model performance
+Using Jaccard, F1 score, and log loss, the performance of the models have been compared.